sarahmib/CS_260/README.md

 - Login - Input box and submit button for login.<br>
 - Database - The event information and comments represent what will be pulled from the database.<br>
 - WebSocket - Events and comments displayed will also be updated live.<br>

+## CSS deliverable
+For this deliverable I properly styled the application into its final appearance.

+Header, footer, and main content body
+Navigation elements - I styled them into the layout and appearance I wanted Responsive to window resizing - My app responds to size changes in the desired way Application elements - Use of contrast and whitespace Application text content - Consistent fonts Application images - Finalized the layout of the month's icon